elehcimd/pynb/README.md

 The default name of the function defining the notebook is `cells`.
 A different Python function name can be specified by appending `:func_name` to the module pathname.
 E.g., `sum.py:func_name`. `sum.py:cells` is therefore equivalent to `sum.py`.

+If you only want to convert the notebook without executing it, you can skip the execution with the `--no-exec` option.

 #### Exporting

 The options `--export-html` and `--export-ipynb` let you export to .html and .ipynb file formats, respectively.
 The special output pathname `-` points to standard output.